egefeyzioglu/pronoun.is/README.md

 There are several ways to run pronoun.is yourself:

-* This repository has a `Procfile` for use with Heroku.
+* *Recommended:* Use docker or podman: e.g. `podman build -t witch-house/pronouns .`
-* You may also build and deploy it using the provided `Dockerfile`.
+* This repository has a `Procfile` for use with Heroku
 * Finally, you can create an uberjar (`lein uberjar`), set the `PORT` environment variable, and run it using Java: `java -jar target/pronouns-standalone.jar`.